-This post gives JBL Xtreme 2 speaker Bluetooth pairing instructions.
+This post gives JBL Xtreme 2 Bluetooth pairing directions.
 It shows pairing with iOS tablets and phone devices.
 But similar procedures work on Android devices also.
-In short, with your speaker shut off (Power button dark), run through this routine to pair your Xtreme 2 to a Bluetooth source device.
+In short, with your 2 shut off (Power button dark), run through this routine to pair your Xtreme 2 to a Bluetooth source device.
 We show this on an iPad Air tablet here.
 However, pairing is nearly the same for all the other BT devices, although the screen arrangements are a bit different depending on the source unit you’re pairing.

 1. Pull Up the Home Screen on your Source Bluetooth Device